HildoBijl/stepwise/shared/packages/physics-core/src/Float/README.md

 ```

 Note that the `equals` and `checkEquality` function accept `Float` objects, but also inputs that can be interpreted as `Float` objects.

+## Random generation

+To randomly generate `Float` objects, there are two functions.

+- `getRandomFloat(options)` gives a float according to a uniform distribution.
+Use for instance `getRandomFloat({ min: 3, max: 6 })`.
+- `getRandomExponentialFloat(options)` gives a float where `log(x)` satisfies a uniform distribution.
+Use for instance `getRandomExponentialFloat({ min: 1000, max: 10 ** 6 })`.
+The minimum and maximum must be positive.

+Other options the can be included are:

+- `significantDigits`: how many significant digits the `Float` should have.
+- `decimals`: how many decimals the `Float` should have.
+Cannot be combined with `significantDigits`.
+- `round`: should the `Float` be rounded to its precision?
+Default `true`: this ensures that a random value of `3.4` is not behind the scenes actually `3.34499999`.
+- `negative`: only for `getRandomExponentialFloat`, makes the outcome negative.
+- `randomSign`: only for `getRandomExponentialFloat`, makes the outcome have a random sign.
+Cannot be combined with `negative`.

 ## Serialization